cea-hpc/modules/doc/source/modulefile.rst

 commands or when :mconfig:`auto_handling` is enabled, pre-required modulefiles are automatically loaded.

-Conflict is expressed with :mfcmd:`conflict` or :mfcmd:`module unload<module>`
+Conflict is expressed with :mfcmd:`conflict`, :mfcmd:`family` or :mfcmd:`module unload<module>` modulefile commands.
+When the
+:mconfig:`auto_handling` or :mconfig:`conflict_unload` configuration options
-modulefile commands.
-A conflicting loaded modulefile should be manually unloaded prior loading the modulefile that express such conflict when defined with :mfcmd:`conflict`.
-It is automatically unloaded when expressed with :mfcmd:`module unload<module>`.
+are disabled, a conflicting loaded modulefile should be manually unloaded prior loading the modulefile that express such conflict when defined with :mfcmd:`conflict` or :mfcmd:`family`.
+It is automatically unloaded when expressed with :mfcmd:`module unload<module>` (unless dependent modulefiles are loaded) or if :mconfig:`auto_handling` and :mconfig:`conflict_unload` options are enabled.

 It is strongly advised to define dependencies prior environment changes in a modulefile.
 Dependency resolution should be done before any environment change